+Hallmarks can help identify whether you are looking at sterling silver or not.
 Silversmiths would brand each piece of silver with its purity content, which told buyers the silver content in a piece.
-Fun fact: Baltimore was once a major producer of silver due to its booming silversmith industry.
-Even now, you can still find pieces marked by Baltimore silversmiths.

 In the United States, sterling silver is classified as containing 92.5% or more silver, which is why you might see “sterling” or “925” stamped at the bottom of an authentic sterling silver piece.
 That’s the key identifier that a piece is sterling silver.

-What if there’s no hallmark?
+What if there’s no hallmark on silver?

-Here’s one you can do at home: take a cube of ice and put it on top of the silver item.
+Here’s one silver authentication test you can do at home: take a cube of ice and put it on top of the silver item.
 Take another cube of ice and put it on an item made of another metal or alloy.
 Silver has the highest thermal conductivity, which means it will melt the ice faster than any other metal.
 If the ice melts in equal time, it’s not sterling silver.

 Another fun one to do at home: grab a few magnets and see if they’re drawn to your object.
 If the magnet sticks strongly, it’s not sterling silver.